Prashant-Dwivedi-08-01/CV-Scanner/README.md

 # first
-This is the project for understanding how github work
+This is simple project which uses the Javascript to scan over the different CV's available